lankp/lankp.github.io/organization/milano2025.md

----
-layout: milanworkshop2025
-title: "Mini workshop on 'Derived categories in algebra, geometry, and topology'"
----

 **Derived categories in algebra, geometry, and topology**

 The Department of Mathematics "Federigo Enriques" of Università degli Studi di Milano is organizing a one day mini workshop on *Derived categories in algebra, geometry, and topology*.